sanger-pathogens/circlator/README.md

 circlator
 =========

-A tool to circularise bacterial genome assemblies
+A tool to circularise bacterial genome assemblies.

+For how to use Circlator, please see the [Circlator wiki page] [circlator wiki].

 Installation